Welcome to ISPRC at Boston College

 Murray Room, Yawkey Athletic Center

 2345 Commonwealth AVe.

 Boston, MA 02135

 Hotel Boston - Booking Code: ISPRC19

 40 Webster Street

 Brookline, MA 02446

-*Please be aware that this is the Head of the Charles weekend and, therefore, hotel space is in high demand.
-Rooms are limited; Rates are subject to change.
+*Please be aware that Boston hotel space is in high demand.
+Rooms are limited.
+Rates are subject to change.
 Reduced rates end 4-5 weeks prior to the conference.

 DINING ON CAMPUS

 The newest Boston College dining experience, this modern facility located in the 1st floor of the lower campus Maloney Hall offers a variety of al a carte lunch and breakfast options, including a full-service coffee bar, gourmet wraps, and desserts.
 Closed Saturday. $7-10